J&K: One killed, 25 injured in grenade attack in Srinagar

 A civilian was killed and 25 persons were injured in a grenade attack in Srinagar on Sunday, the police said.
 The injured persons include a policeman.
 The attack took place at a busy market near the Srinagar’s Amira Kadal Bridge.

 The police have described the incident as an “act of terrorism”.
-A senior police official alleged that suspected militants lobbed the grenade towards security forces, PTI reported.
+A senior police official alleged that suspected militants lobbed the grenade towards security forces at the Hari Singh High Street, PTI reported.

-The civilian who died was a senior citizen from Srinagar’s Nowhatta area.
+The civilian who died has been identified as 70-year-old Mohammad Aslam Makhdoomi, a resident of Srinagar’s Nowhatta area.
 One girl who sustained injuries in the explosion is in a critical condition, the police said.

 Visuals tweeted by ANI showed security personnel deployed at the site of the grenade attack.